-Nationalism is typically the patriotic feeling or efforts towards one’s national platform or flag, and it is usually marked by a feeling of superiority over other countries.
+Nationalism is typically the patriotic feeling or efforts towards one’s national platform or flag, and a feeling of superiority over other countries usually marks it.
 This feeling is often instilled by a common goal or a specific effort established by the leaders via their propaganda machine.

-Sure, it is a good thing to be proud of where you come from or for your national banner.
-However, it is my contention that such feelings should not be allowed to blind one of the mistakes or tyrannical behaviors when others (such as your leaders) use such nationalism to further their personal or party agendas.
+Sure, it is good to be proud of where you come from or of your national banner.
+However, I contend that such feelings should not be allowed to blind one to mistakes or tyrannical behaviors when others (such as your leaders) use such nationalism to further their personal or party agendas.
 This tends to be the issue at hand in the United States today.
-Sadly, many people (including law enforcement) are so indoctrinated, that they have a hard time understanding the true issues we face as a nation and the erosions that our Constitution is currently experiencing.
+Sadly, many people (including law enforcement) are so indoctrinated that they have a hard time understanding the true issues we face as a nation and the erosions that our Constitution is currently experiencing.

 What is the alternative?
 Well, you could always take more of a Constitutionalist approach to things.
-Of course, this would require that you read and understand the short documents known as the Constitution and the Bill of Rights.
+Of course, this would require reading and understanding the short documents known as the Constitution and the Bill of Rights.
 After all, you cannot really be a Constitutionalist or even an anti-constitutionalist unless you know the Constitution.

 We must all understand that today, the Constitution is being almost entirely defied by the government.
-This also clearly demonstrates that the Constitution is not really a representation of our current government and it should provide us a clue as to why things are as bad as they are.
-In other words, do not confuse the actions of the government with the banner it currently operates under and do not confuse the government with the Constitution that they are clearly not following.
+This also clearly demonstrates that the Constitution is not really a representation of our current government, and it should provide us with a clue as to why things are as bad as they are.
+In other words, do not confuse the government’s actions with the banner it currently operates under, and do not confuse the government with the Constitution they are clearly not following.

-My personal behaviors and feelings are geared more towards the Bill of Rights and the Constitution.
-For me, I could not care less what banner flies above them, as long as such Rights are intact and are in fact, unalienable in regard to their use.
+My personal behaviors and feelings are geared more toward the Bill of Rights and the Constitution.
+For me, I could not care less what banner flies above them as long as such Rights are intact and are, in fact, unalienable regarding their use.
 This is not the case right now, hence my continual efforts to unite people in this simple idea.

 Allow me to clarify something.
-When “Merica” is helping to destroy Constitutionalism, I am quick to resist “Merica” even though the two ideas are often seen as one and the same by the masses.
+When “Merica” is helping to destroy Constitutionalism, I am quick to resist “Merica” even though the two ideas are often seen as the same by the masses.
 Let me say this another way to make this point abundantly clear.
-“Merica” is simply the banner that these ideas currently find a home; a home in which these ideas are being evicted from.
+“Merica” is simply the banner that these ideas currently find a home, a home from which these ideas are being evicted.

-The reasons and efforts of the Founders are often subject to debate because of the fundamental lack of historical information that the general public is somehow not privy to (courtesy of the government-run education); such as slavery, banking, etc (Iserbyt, 1999).
-If you think this is not on purpose at this point, you are sadly mistaken.
-Think of how many people look upon the Founders as greedy bigots, when the truth is more often than not, entirely the opposite.
+The reasons and efforts of the Founders are often subject to debate because of the fundamental lack of historical information that the general public is somehow not privy to (courtesy of the government-run education), such as slavery, banking, etc. (Iserbyt, 1999).
+You are sadly mistaken if you think this is not on purpose at this point.
+Think of how many people look upon the Founders as greedy bigots when the truth is, more often than not, entirely the opposite.
 Do you think this was not on purpose?
-Do you really think that this is not part of the agenda to help destroy the foundation?
+Do you think this is not part of the agenda to help destroy the foundation?

 That is what separates the idea of Blind Nationalism and Constitutionalism.
 Nationalists tend to blindly follow the LEADERS of the Banner, whereas a Constitutionalist will methodically follow the principles and reasons why the banner was created in the first place.

-Let me provide you a few examples to help you better understand my point:
+Let me provide you with a few examples to help you better understand my point:

 • Criminal Immigration would not be an issue for any of us if we did not “bend the rules” to enact entitlements.